Night of the Demons (2009 film): Plot

 In 1925, Evangeline Broussard hosts an evening gathering hoping to catch the eye of her crush Louis, who is into black magic.
-While at a séance, a group of demons are summoned and state that they need seven human sacrifices to rise again.
-Frightened by this, she prepares to hang herself from her balcony to stop their plans.
+At a séance, a group of demons are summoned and state that they need seven human sacrifices to rise again.
+Frightened by this, Evangeline prepares to hang herself from her balcony to stop their plans.
 Louis attempts to stop her, but she jumps, decapitating herself in the process.
 Louis stares over the balcony as his eyes become demonic.

 In the present, Maddie and her friends Lily and Suzanne attend a party held by Angela Feld.
-In addition, there is Maddie's drug dealing ex-boyfriend Colin, Lily's ex-boyfriend Dex, and his friend Jason.
+Also attending are Maddie's drug dealing ex-boyfriend Colin, Lily's ex-boyfriend Dex, and Dex's friend Jason.
 At the party, Angela prompts everyone to go wild, as she must make money off the party to avoid living on the streets.
 Lily and Dex eventually reunite while Suzanne becomes incredibly drunk.
 When Maddie goes to the bathroom, a hand grabs her through the mirror, with the others dismissing it off as an elaborate trick placed by Angela.

 Eventually police officers arrive and break up the party, leaving an upset Angela alone in the house.
 Maddie, Lily, Dex and Jason soon return to find Suzanne, who has passed out.
 Colin and Angela go into the basement to find the drugs he had hid earlier.
 They discover a hidden door, and Angela remarks that the house is full of hidden rooms, including a tunnel that leads to the next estate over.
 They enter the room and find six skeletons, whom Angela believes are the remains of the missing party guests of Evangeline Broussard.
 One of the skeletons bites Angela's hand.
 Colin attempts to leave the house, only to discover that the gate is locked.
 While everyone plans to wait the night out, Suzanne tells the group the story of the night that led to Evangeline and her friends' deaths.
 The only person found alive was the maid, who was found scribbling spells on her walls, having been driven insane by the night's events.